koenbeuk/EntityFrameworkCore.Triggered/README.md

 class Cat : Animal, ICat { }
 ```

+In this example, triggers will be executed in the order:
+* those for `IAnimal`,
+* those for `Animal`
+* those for `ICat`, and finally
+* `Cat` itself.

-Triggers will be executed in that order: First those for `IAnimal`, then those for `Animal`, then those for `ICat` and finally `Cat` itself.
-If multiple triggers are registered for the same type then they will execute in order or registration with the DI container.
+If multiple triggers are registered for the same type, they will execute in order they were registered with the DI container.

 ### Priorities
-In addition to inheritance
-and the order in which triggers are registered, a trigger can also implement the `ITriggerPriority` interface.
+In addition to inheritance and the order in which triggers are registered, a trigger can also implement the `ITriggerPriority` interface.
 This allows a trigger to configure a custom priority (default: 0).
 Triggers will then be executed in order of their priority (lower goes first).
-This means that a trigger for Cat can execute before a trigger for Animal, for as long as its priority is set to run earlier.
-A convenient set of priorities are exposed in the `CommonTriggerPriority` class
+This means that a trigger for `Cat` can execute before a trigger for `Animal`, for as long as its priority is set to run earlier.
+A convenient set of priorities are exposed in the `CommonTriggerPriority` class.

 ### Error handling
-In some cases, you want to be triggered when a DbUpdateException occurs.
+In some cases, you want to be triggered when a `DbUpdateException` occurs.
 For this purpose we have `IAfterSaveFailedTrigger<TEntity>`.
 This gets triggered for all entities as part of the change set when DbContext.SaveChanges raises a DbUpdateException.
 The handling method: `AfterSaveFailed` in turn gets called with the trigger context containing the entity as well as the exception.
 You may attempt to call `DbContext.SaveChanges` again from within this trigger.
 This will not raise triggers that are already raised and only raise triggers that have since become relevant (based on the cascading configuration).

 ### Lifecycle triggers
-Starting with version 2.1.0, we added support for Lifecycle triggers.
-These triggers are invoked once per trigger type per SaveChanges lifecyle and reside within the   `EntityFrameworkCore.Triggered.Lifecycles` namespace.
+Starting with version 2.1.0, we added support for "Lifecycle triggers".
+These triggers are invoked once per trigger type per `SaveChanges` lifecyle and reside within the   `EntityFrameworkCore.Triggered.Lifecycles` namespace.
 These can be used to run something before/after all individual triggers have run.
 Consider the following example:
 ```csharp
 public BulkReportTrigger : IAfterSaveTrigger<Email>, IAfterSaveCompletedTrigger {
     private List<string> _emailAddresses = new List<string>();